 First aid kits will travel with each vehicle (under the second seat, by the door).
 In emergency, the nearest medical facility is Desert View Regional Medical Center, as much as 2.5 hours from northern Death Valley.
 This is located on Lola Lane on the west side of Pahrump.
 All students should be sure to bring evidence of health care coverage (either Columbia or private plans), along with any medication needed during the excursion.

 Nicholas Christie-Blick is a Professor and former Chair of Earth and Environmental Sciences, and has been at Columbia University since 1983.
 He holds degrees in geology from the University of Cambridge, U.K. (B.A., 1974) and the University of California, Santa Barbara (Ph.D., 1979), and prior to joining Columbia was for three years a research geologist with Exxon in Houston, Texas.
-He teaches courses in sedimentary and field geology, as well as Fall Frontiers of Science, receiving the Best Teacher Award in Earth and Environmental Sciences in 1996 and 2008 from the department's Ph.D. students, and in 2010 from the undergraduates (the inaugural year of that award).
-Christie-Blick's research deals with sedimentation processes, crustal deformation, and deep-time Earth history - currently with emphasis on the manner in which continental crust stretches prior to the formation of new ocean basins.
+He teaches courses in sedimentary and field geology, receiving the Best Teacher Award in Earth and Environmental Sciences in 1996 and 2008 from the department's Ph.D. students, and in 2010 from the undergraduates (the inaugural year of that award).
+Christie-Blick's research deals with sedimentation processes, crustal deformation, and deep-time Earth history – currently with emphasis on the manner in which continental crust stretches prior to the formation of new ocean basins.

 Lamont-Doherty Earth Observatory of Columbia University